Assessment and Approvals of Prospective Adopters

 Where, during the Stage Two Assessment stage, the agency was of the opinion that the prospective adopter is unlikely to be suitable to adopt, and prepared a brief Prospective Adopter's Report without having obtained all the assessment information, then the Adoption Panel must either request the preparation of a full Prospective Adopter's Report having obtained all the assessment information, or recommend that the prospective adopter is not suitable to adopt.

-The adoption worker undertaking the assessment will advise the applicant of the Panel recommendation within 2 days of the Panel Meeting.
+The adoption worker undertaking the assessment will advise the applicant of the Panel recommendation on the day of the Panel Meeting.
 This will be verbally, by telephone or, where appropriate, a home visit.
-If applicants attend, they will be advised by the Panel Chair at Panel.

 The decision as to whether the prospective adopter is suitable to adopt a child must be made within 4 months of the date on which the agency received the prospective adopter's notification that they wished to proceed with the assessment process.